Panfish Fishing In Vermont

 Guide to fishing for sunfish in VT lakes and ponds.

 Throughout the state of Vermont you can find waters with populations of sunfish, including bluegill, pumpkinseed sunfish, rock bass, white perch and yellow perch.
 They are a favorite of kids, as they are relatively easy to catch.
+The purpose of this page is to share basic information about panfish fishing and identify popular sunfish fishing waters in the state.
 Ice fishing for perch and sunfish can be found at most lakes and ponds in winter.

 If you like to fish for panfish, you have lots of local choices.
 Most ponds, parks, small lakes and rivers have one or more species of sunfish.
 The major lakes in Vermont with panfish include Island Pond, Lake Bomoseen, Lake Carmi, Lake Champlain, Lake Dunmore, Lake Memphremagog, Lake St Catherine, Lake Willoughby, Maidstone Lake, Seymour Lake and Somerset Reservoir.

 Top Producing Panfish Lures & Bait